Rokawoo/notes/University/PHYS131-Survey of the Universe/Week5 - Telescopes.md

 ## Core Concepts

-Telescopes are instruments designed to collect, focus, and magnify electromagnetic radiation.
-The fundamental purpose of any telescope is to gather more light than the human eye can collect on its own, enabling us to observe fainter and more distant objects in the universe.
+Telescopes are tools that collect, focus, and magnify electromagnetic radiation (light).
+Their fundamental purpose is to gather more light than the human eye can collect, enabling us to observe fainter and more distant objects in the universe.

-### Light Gathering Power
+## Light Gathering Power

-The light gathering power of a telescope is directly proportional to its collecting area, which scales with the square of the diameter.
-This relationship can be expressed as:
+The light gathering power of a telescope depends on its collecting area:

 ```haskell
 Light Gathering Power ∝ Diameter²
 ```

-Doubling the diameter of a telescope quadruples its collecting area, which in turn quadruples the amount of light collected.
-This increased light collection allows larger telescopes to detect fainter objects, which are typically located at greater distances from Earth.
+This relationship means:
+- 2x the diameter = 4x the collecting area
+- 4x the collecting area = 4x the light collected
+- More light = ability to see fainter objects
+- Fainter objects are usually farther away

+Bigger telescopes can see fainter objects at greater distances.

 ## Resolution

-Resolution refers to a telescope's ability to distinguish two objects that appear close together in the sky.
-Higher resolution means the telescope can separate objects that are closer together, revealing finer details in astronomical observations.
+Resolution is the ability to distinguish two objects that are next to each other.
+Larger telescopes collect more light, which provides more information and reveals more detail.

+What you see up close or with a big telescope shows fine details.
+What you see from far away or with a small telescope appears blurred together.

 ### Angular Resolution

-Since what we perceive depends on both the physical separation between two objects and their distance from the observer, resolution is measured in terms of angular separation rather than linear distance.
-Objects that appear well-separated when viewed up close or with a large telescope may be indistinguishable when viewed from far away or with a small telescope.
+Since what we perceive depends on both the separation between two objects and their distance from us, resolution is measured in terms of angular separations rather than linear distance.

 ### Diffraction Limit

-The diffraction limit represents the theoretical best resolution a telescope could achieve if its performance were only limited by the wave nature of light.
-This limit is determined by two factors:
+The diffraction limit is the theoretical best resolution a telescope could achieve if it were only limited by the wave nature of light:

 ```haskell
 Resolution ∝ Wavelength / Diameter
 ```

-This relationship reveals two important principles:
+This reveals two key principles:
 - Longer wavelengths produce poorer resolution
 - Larger telescope diameters provide better resolution